Postgres Store

 })

-postgresStore({ pool }) Full Configuration
+postgresStore({ client: sql }) Full Configuration

 postgresStore({